 But let’s be honest, compensation is also very important.
-What employee doesn’t want to be compensated well for their efforts?
+What employee doesn’t want to be compensated well for his or her efforts?
 However, when talking about compensation, it’s important that salary is not the only thing that’s discussed.
-In fact, employees who only look at their salary as opposed to their total reward, including employee benefits, workplace benefits, pension and insurances, undervalue their total compensation and are likely to be missing out on a significant part of their package.
+In fact, employees who only look at their salary as opposed to their total reward, including employee benefits, workplace benefits, pension and insurances, undervalue their total reward and are likely to be missing out on a significant part of their package.

 It Needs to Be Personal

 Each generation has its own needs and preferences depending on life stage and other factors.
-This is why a company’s employee benefits offering needs to be personalised.
+This is why a company’s employee benefits offering needs to be personalized.

-How can employers personalise their employee benefits offering?
+How can employers personalize their employee benefits offering?
 One way is through a flexible benefits plan.
-Created by the employer, a flexible benefits plan allows employees to select from a variety of pre-tax offerings to create a customised benefits package that matches their needs.
+Created by the employer, a flexible benefits plan allows employees to select from a variety of pretax offerings to create a customized benefits package that matches their needs.

-Flexibility and customisation can be in many shapes or forms.
-For example, in addition to regular vacation days, Adecco offers its employees in the Netherlands an additional 13 days a year, which employees — through their Benify employee engagement platform — can choose to have paid out in full, paid out in part, or take as vacation days.
-The system then automatically calculates what the pay-out amount will be based on the employee’s selection.
+Flexibility and customization can be in many shapes or forms.
+For example, in addition to regular vacation days, Adecco offers its employees in the Netherlands an additional 13 days a year, which employees — through their benefits platform — can choose to have paid out in full, paid out in part, or take as vacation days.
+The platform then automatically calculates what the pay-out amount will be based on the employee’s selection.

-To read more about how Benify’s global benefits administration system helped Adecco, download the free client case.
+To read more about how Benify’s market-leading global benefits and total reward platform helped Adecco, download the client case.

 Offer Benefits That Support the Whole Person

-While being engaged in our work is important, we also need time for the other things outside of work that energise us and make us whole.
+While being engaged in our work is important, we also need time for the other things outside of work that energize us and make us whole.

 Find Out by Removing Guesswork